 Fortunately, there are a variety of options for ecommerce brands who want to reap the benefits of discounts while minimizing the downsides.
 Madison Avenue Couture uses one-time use coupons to prevent coupon abuse.
 They send us a massive list of coupon codes so that each new website visitor can get their own unique coupon code.

 These 5 tips are not the only ones that can help you boost your ecommerce conversions.
-If you’re interested in actionable tips on how to use discounts strategically, Digioh and Zaius are presenting a webinar covering this topic on 8/28, at 2 pm EST.
+If you’re interested in actionable tips on how to use discounts strategically, check out this webinar from Digioh and Zaius that covers more on this topic.